Join and get involved

 - Professional Boards / Regulators for health and social service provision

 Emerging IPECP networks

 Emerging IPECP networks consists of a partnership development team working towards the formation of a regional network or consensus-based partnership.

 Special IPECP interest groups consist of a network or organisation with international representation and specific focus on an IPECP-related field (e.g. IPE students or IPECP research).

-Collaborators are individuals actively participating in Interprofessional.Global’s activities, whether their institutions are members or not.
+Collaborators are individual partners actively participating in Interprofessional.Global’s activities, whether their institutions are partners or not.
 They are active in the various working groups.
 To view the activities of a Working Group, visit the Working Groups section of the website.

-Subscribers are individuals and institutions, who are not actively involved as collaborators or members, who have subscribed to receive news updates from Interprofessional.Global.
+Subscribers are individuals and institutions, who are not actively involved as collaborating partners, but have subscribed to receive news updates from Interprofessional.Global.